 So, don’t ever use flags as language indicators, country/region indicators and any derived indicators.

-Exceptions: Flags can be used in case you are developing solution like Encarta, Wikipedia or other reference-like product.
-But even then, take care about details – do you have exact number of stars and stripes in USA flag?
-Does the Croatian checkerboard starts with red square?
+Exceptions: Flags can be used in case you are developing a solution like Encarta, Wikipedia or other reference-like product.
+But even then, take care about details – do you have an exact number of stars and stripes in USA flag?
+Does the Croatian checkerboard start with red square?
 Mistakes are elements that are easy to see and remember, and hard to forget.
 Think about that every time you are designing something like this.

 TIP 2.
 Be careful with colors

 Different colors have different meanings in different cultures.
-In most Western cultures black is symbol for death, mourning, while the very same black as a part of clothing can be connected with pregnancy in Indian.
+In most Western cultures black is symbol for death, mourning while the very same black as a part of clothing can be connected with pregnancy in Indian.

 You do not need to avoid using those colors in your user interface or web page, but you might consider possible implications and always take into account what market are you targeting with your app or website.
-Use this article as starting reference and do some more exploration about this and other related topics.
+Use this article as starting reference and do some more exploration of this and other related topics.